 sports organizations, and assists local collegiate and numerous high school

 and youth sports/club athletic teams in this capacity.
-He is a former
+He also serves

-Commissioner for the California State Athletic Commission (appointed for
+Dr. Williams is a former Commissioner for the California State Athletic

-is a member of multiple professional medical societies including the American
+Section.
+Dr. Williams is a member of multiple professional medical societies

-Academy of Neurology, the American College of Sports Medicine, the North
+including the American Academy of Neurology, the American College of Sports

-American Neuromodulation Society, and the American Society of Interventional
+Medicine, the North American Neuromodulation Society, and the American

-Pain Physicians.
-He has received numerous public accolades including designation
+Society of Interventional Pain Physicians.
+He has received numerous public

 Dr. Williams became a contributor to